AnuragTripathi6785/CS744-PROX_PROJECT/Readme.md

 ## To send requests as a client

 1.Open multiple terminals
-2.On each terminal you can send requests of the the name of files you want to retrieve in this format: http://localhost:8080/<FILE-NAME>
+2.On each terminal you can send requests of the the name of files you want to retrieve in this format: curl http://localhost:8080/<FILE-NAME>
 3. You can check on the proxy side terminal that when the file was not present in the cache then it shows 'Cache MISS' else 'Cache HIT'